 - space utilization factors that predict space requirements based on assumptions regarding target use and size of facilities.

 These guidelines are particularly well suited for campus planning exercises as they take a holistic approach to a wide range of campus needs, from classrooms to offices, from library space to food services and they have been used to inform the planning process at the University of Toronto.

 The COU conducts a survey of the physical facilities of Ontario Universities once every three years using this classification scheme and space formulae.
 The first triennial survey was published in 1978.
-(Eleven have been published since then with the most recent being prepared for 2013/14).
+(Thirteen have been published since then with the most recent being prepared for 2019/20).

 The Office of Campus & Facilities Planning and a standing COU Committee continue to conduct detailed reviews of the Building Blocks space guidelines and input measures, revising them where appropriate to reflect current teaching and research conditions, generally on a three year cycle to match the triennial reporting structure.

 The COU space standards, although never used as part of a capital allocation funding formula as originally intended, have maintained a high profile with the Ministry of Training, Colleges and Universities and have been used provincially to

 - calculate the distribution of the provincial government’s Facility Renewal Program since 1986/87